Over 6 billion PayPal transactions were carried out in 2016. That works out at a staggering 193 transactions per second.

 TransferWise is different.
 Its smart new technology skips hefty international transfer fees by connecting local bank accounts all around the world.
 Which means you can save up to 8x by using TransferWise when you send your money abroad.

-Independent research has even shown that, on average US PayPal business users can save 8x more by using TransferWise.
-In the UK, those savings jump to an average of 9x.
+Independent research has even shown that US PayPal business users can save up to 19x by using TransferWise.

-Oh, and while you’re at it, check out TransferWise’s free borderless multi-currency account.
+Oh, and while you’re at it, check out TransferWise’s borderless multi-currency account.
 Where you can manage and send dozens of currencies all from the same account.
 With no monthly fees.
+You can also get the TransferWise multi-currency debit card, which you can use to pay for goods and services all over the world.

 Now, back to what you came here to read.